-Students terminating their enrollment at Louisburg College, for any reason, are expected to officially withdraw from the College.
-An official withdrawal form may be obtained from the Student Life Office.
-If a student fails to complete an official withdrawal form, no guarantee of refund will be made.
-A return of Title IV funds calculation will be done for all withdrawing students who have been awarded federal aid.
-The amount of federal aid returned to the appropriate agencies will depend upon the number of days the student actually attended classes.
-State and institutional aid will also be prorated according to the number of days the student actually attended classes.
-If a student attends more than sixty percent of classes in one semester, a return of Title IV funds calculation is not required.
+Students terminating their enrollment at Louisburg College, for any reason, are expected to withdraw officially from the College.
+An official withdrawal form is obtained from the Admissions Office.
+If a student fails to complete an official withdrawal form, no guarantee of refund will be made, and the College shall not refund any deposit.
+A one-hundred dollar administrative fee will be charged to all withdrawing students.